UNCLASSIFIED (U)

 9 FAM 504.4-6 (U) Scheduling Appointments

 a.
 (U) NVC schedules the non-DV IV appointments for all consular sections worldwide in EAMS.
 Upon visa availability, NVC generally schedules appointments in the chronological order of the documentarily complete applicants.
-IV Units provide NVC with their appointment capacity and the percentage of applicants desired for Immediate Relative, Preference categories, FSC, visa class, system source (IVIS or PIVOT), and language.
+IV Units generally provide NVC with their appointment capacity and the percentage of applicants desired for Immediate Relative, Preference categories, FSC, visa class, system source (IVIS or PIVOT), and language.
 You and NVC may take other considerations, such as possible mailing delays or travel time by applicants to post, into consideration in scheduling appointments.
 Once NVC completes the scheduling, you will receive visa numbers for the numerically controlled IV applicants from CA/VO/DO/I. NVC will send the case files and/or electronic records to the IV Unit.
 You should ensure that these items are properly recorded in IVO.

 b.
 (U) Appointment for Beneficiary Not Subject to Numerical Limitations: When NVC or the IV unit schedules an appointment date for a beneficiary not subject to numerical limitations, the IV unit should enter the appointment date into IVO.
 NVC will send case files and/or electronic records for appointments scheduled through NVC.